 “I am overwhelmed and exhausted and I really need to just stop for a bit.
 It doesn’t mean that I don’t care about you…it just means I need some time to myself.
 I know that you’ll understand.”

 Why the above?
 Because it signals two things – first, that you have confidence and trust in the person before you.
 Confidence that they are an adult who will take your adult words with an adult’s understanding.
-The understanding that says they know that everyone needs space, and the understanding that they too will one day also need space – as adults do.
-(Pick up the key word, y’all.)
+The understanding that says they know that everyone needs space, and the understanding that they too will one day need space, as sovereign adults do.

 The space that you need, that we all need at some point or another, is not about hurting someone’s feelings.
 This space, to which we are all entitled, is yours as you need, so be okay when asking for it.
 If the person on the receiving end gets angry or stomps their feet when you are so communicative, you need to expressly tell them to grow the fuck up.